aozaki-kuro/Archiving-Guide/General/Nico.md

 #### Caution

-During the test, I found some IP of the IDC (aws) might have been banned and ran into some problems.
+During the test, I found some IP of the IDC (e.g aws) might have been banned and ran into some problems.

 You might see bunches of 403 error during download.
 The reason is unknown.